elggem/ros_people_model/README.md

 3. Install tensorflow-gpu.
 4. Install additional dependencies `numpy`, `scikit-images`, `opencv`.

+Upon first launch the system will download the necessary classifier models and extract them to the home folder of the user in `~/.dlib`.

 ## Usage

 In `launch/` there are several scripts to test the architecture: